ddliu/go-httpclient/README.md

 ### Initialize

-Use `NewHttpClient` to create a client.
+Use `NewHttpClient` to create a client with some options and headers.

 ```
 package main